 “Time out” immediately before starting the procedure, Time out should be conducted in the OP/ procedure room before the incision.
 It should involve the entire operative team, use active communication, be briefly documented, such as in a check list

 a.
-The correct patient identity ( triple name and DOB, and match them to the specimen bottle and request form)
+The correct patient identity ( triple name and CID, and match them to the specimen bottle and request form)

 b.
-Correct side and site ( match identity and site if multiple specimen)
+Correct side and site ( match identity and site if multiple specimens)

 c.
 Agreement on the procedure to be done (MR5)

 How to do it: